aaron-grau/curic/rails/projects/art_share_api/README.md

 Let's also allow users to favorite artworks.
 This will require additional columns to artworks (for favoriting of artworks by their owner) and shared artworks (for favoriting of artworks shared to a user).
-User a semantic custom route to accomplish this.
+Use a semantic custom route to accomplish this.
 [Hint.][more-restful-actions]

 ## Bonus Phase III: Artwork Collections